 You will acquire an understanding of the complexities, stakeholders and schedules involved in managing and executing exhibitions.
 In addition, pitfalls and how they can be overcome to avoid negative outcomes are considered and discussed.

 This pathway offers nuts and bolts experiences to progress your knowledge and prepare you should you contemplate pursuing a career in this professional environment.

-The Visual Art programme will cover current issues including but not exclusive:
+The Business of the Visual Arts short course will cover current issues including, but not limited to:

-Through informal assessment activities such as group discussions, presentations and essays.
-Students will be expected to deliver a comprehensive presentation covering curation and exhibition management as agreed with the course tutor.
+You will also be expected to deliver a comprehensive presentation covering curation and exhibition management as agreed with the course tutor.